Page 1:Introduction & Test System

 We hope you learned something interesting from How to Stress-Test Graphics Cards (Like We Do).
 In that piece, we introduced monitoring software, real-world games, synthetic benchmarks, and artificially intense workloads that the Tom's Hardware team uses in our laboratories around the world to enhance coverage of graphics cards.

-Now it's time to explore host processing and platform-oriented testing, including the apps needed to evaluate stability and cooling.
-Setting frequencies too high or voltages too low aren’t the only variables that negatively affect your overclock.
+Now it's time to explore host processing and platform-oriented testing, including the apps needed to evaluate stability and CPU cooling.
+Setting CPU frequencies too high or voltages too low aren’t the only variables that negatively affect a competitive overclock.
 Temperatures play a major role, too.
 So, how do you stress test your own CPU thoroughly (yet safely), and which utilities should you use for this purpose?

 Important Warning about All Stress Tests